 At the intersection of the Indian and Pacific Ocean, Raja Ampat teems with life, fed by deep sea currents funnelling nutrients into the sea.
 Dives may take in coral reefs, blue-water drop-offs, mangrove flats or seagrass beds.
 Manta Ridge in central Raja Ampat is the best location to see mantas, where up to 30 rays gather at cleaning stations about 6m deep.

 With strong currents, you’ll need to hold on to something.
 Waigeo offers divers drift dives and sightings of green sea turtles, Indian lionfish, large wrasse, white and black tip sharks to name but a few.
 The coral reefs at Yangelo islands are amongst the most colourful in the area and are home to wobbegon sharks.

 Indonesia’s shark fishery industry is the largest in the world.
 Since 2010, Raja Ampat has been part of the Shark and Ray Sanctuary, providing these animals a safe haven to reproduce.

-The nearest hyperbaric chambers are in : Bali (for Komodo) and Waisai (for Raja Ampat).
+We strongly recommend all guests intending to dive arrange travel insurance that includes cover for watersports and diving.
+Please note the nearest hyperbaric chambers are in Bali (for Komodo) and Waisai (for Raja Ampat).

 Tiger Blue is proud to support DAN Asia-Pacific, the not-for-profit Divers Alert Network.
-DAN provides worldwide emergency evacuation coverage, with a 24-hour manned emergency hotline.
-In the event of accident or illness, DAN will co-ordinate a rescue effort and access to appropriate treatment.
+DAN provides worldwide emergency evacuation cover, with a 24-hour manned emergency hotline.
+In the event of an accident or illness, DAN will co-ordinate a rescue effort and access to appropriate treatment.
 Divers taking any level of course with our dive master will be covered.
-Certified divers will access this service through their diving insurance.
-For more information or to make a donation visit →.
+Certified divers can access this service through their diving insurance.
+For more information or to make a donation please visit →.